marcin-osowski/upro/README.md

    UPRO vs SPY3X annualized loss ~= (3month tbill yield) * 2.24 + 1.58%
 ```

-The (2.24 * yield) part comes from the leverage.
-Apparently close to
-0.76x in `UPRO` is achieved "naturally", by holding the index or stocks
-in the index, while the remaining 2.24x requires borrowing or other
-techniques which are equivalent to borrowing from net result point of view.
-1.58% seems to be the cost of the fund (stated as 0.92%)
+Part of the 1.58% is the cost of the fund (stated as 0.92%), the rest
-plus the results of missing the stated objective.
+is likely the cost of leverage (plus, possibly, results of fund slightly
+missing its stated objective).

+Visually the regression fits okay:

 ![UPRO over SPY3X, annualized loss, with Tbill rates](img/annualized_upro_loss_and_tbill.png)